Sreenidhi-KR/Calculator-SpeMiniProject/README.md

-# SpeMiniProject Calculator DevOps Project
+# SpeMiniProject : Calculator using DevOps